Hong Kong police search pollster's office days after new law introduced | Politics

 Hong Kong police searched the office of an independent political pollster on Friday, 10 days after Beijing imposed sweeping national security legislation that has sent a chill across the former British colony.

 Robert Chung told Reuters authorities arrived at his office late in the evening and he "negotiated" with police to try to understand the basis for the search warrant.
-He said police copied some information from computers but had not taken anything.
+He said police copied some information from computers but did not remove any equipment.
 Police confirmed to Reuters they had searched his office.

 "The police received a report from the public that the computer system of a polling organisation was suspected of being hacked and some personal information of the public was leaked," they said in a statement. "...The investigation is still ongoing and no one has been arrested."